rasheedelkassed/CS373/index.md

 Basically, what Cuckoo is doing is waiting for a call to the Create Process API that in then hijacks.
 This allows it to have information that would normally difficult is access.

+### Putting It All Together!
+We were tasked with analyzing a folder filled with samples, determining which were clean and which were dirty, and then writing a yara signature for one of the malicious ones.
+I first needed to figure out which files were malicous.

+File 068D5B62254DC582F3697847C16710B7 - CLEAN
+That fact that it is self deleting raises some red flags, but it seems clean.
+All it does is access the kbdus.dll file (a file to do with the US keyboard layout), and then creates a script that deletes both the created file and the calling process.

+File 00670F2B9631D0F97C7CfC6C764DD9D9 - DIRTY
+This file added an internet explorer icon to the desktop with a suspicious home page.

+File 4844FD851088A11E240CFE6B54096209

+File A1874F714F7A15399B9FAE968180B303

 ----------------------------------------------------------------------------------------------------------------------------------------

 ## Week 2 Write-Up: Advanced Forensic Methods and Tools